runningtoy/openhab-mdi/README.md

 The icon set is built around default colors.
 A good overview of available colors can be found [at W3 Schools](https://www.w3schools.com/colors/colors_groups.asp).

-The icon colors used are:
+The icon colors used are. you can change them in the mdi.py script global

 - green: "#32CD32" (lime green)
 - orange: "#FF8C00" (dark orange)